-Two Jacobin Cuckoos at Tamanrasset in October 2019.
-It’s the first record for Algeria and North Africa.
+Two Jacobin Cuckoos photographed at Tamanrasset in October 2019.
+This is the first record for Algeria and North Africa.

-Jacobin or Pied Cuckoo (Clamator jacobinus) is distributed in Africa south of the Sahara and in India and Sri Lanka (HBW Alive).
+Jacobin or Pied Cuckoo (Clamator jacobinus) is distributed in Africa south of the Sahara and in India and Sri Lanka.
 It’s very rare in the Western Palearctic region (WP).

 Members of the Association EcoCirta encountered this mega rarity during a field expedition to the Algerian Sahara last year.
 Exactly, on 5 October 2019, they observed two Jacobin Cuckoos in region of Tamanrasset, and were able to photograph one of them.